HighlanderRobotics/Highlanders-Training/Vision.md

 Photonvision is an app and library that gets vision data from the robot for a variety of applications.
 It makes it a lot easier to interface with the camera and also has plenty of utility methods to get information like distance and position, as well as having some built in pose estimator features and more.

+### Limelight

+Limelight (LL) is a camera and processor system for FRC designed to make vision easy and simple.
+We used a Limelight 2+ with Limelight's software in 2022 for RR tape detection, and a LL2+ with Photonvision software in 2023 for Apriltag detection.
+The LL2+ was not satisfactory for apriltag detection for us, and we will likely move on to different hardware in the near future.

 ### Resources